 Overall, the assessment process revealed that the changes in CACREP standards had resulted in several rubrics that no longer sufficiently addressed the areas of the CACREP standards.
 Therefore, assignments need to be adjusted in the coming year to ensure that the relevant standards are addressed and adequately measured moving forward.
 With the input of the advisory council, the faculty will complete the plan for changes based on this assessment report and implement those changes in academic year 2024-25, report updates in May 2025, and then submit the update in the advisory report in Fall 2025.
 Faculty discovered that some programs do the assessments within Canvas as the professor is grading the assignment, by using a hidden rubric to assess the standard.
 Our assessment plan was designed to have someone other than the professor assess the artifacts for that class.
 This academic year, faculty assigned to the three recommended edits will correct those areas and present the updates at the end of the year assessment review.
-Recommendation: All faculty will review standards and ensure that the artifact aligns well.
+Recommendation: All faculty will review standards and ensure that they understand the outcomes related to every course they teach and ensure that the artifact aligns well.